 Fortune cookies aren’t common in Asia.
-When I lived in Malaysia and Singapore, rarely were they served after a Chinese meal – wet towelettes were usually given out, and they are meant for freshening up.
+When I lived in Malaysia and Singapore, they weren’t served after a Chinese meal.
+Wet towelettes for freshening up were given out instead.

-Legend has it the fortune cookie was founded in Los Angeles by Chinese immigrant David Jung in 1918; he passed out the cookies that contained Biblical strips to the homeless.
+Legend has it the fortune cookie was founded in Los Angeles in 1918: Chinese immigrant David Jung passed out cookies containing Biblical strips to the homeless.
 Another legend has it that a Japanese immigrant founded the fortune cookie in San Francisco, passing out cookies with thank you notes inside to friends as a mark of appreciation.

-Now there might be quite a bit of truth to the idea that eating Chinese isn’t the most hygienic experience.
+There is some truth to the myth that eating Chinese isn’t the most hygienic experience.
 In South-East Asia, hawker stalls are commonly set up right beside congested roads.
-Food is cooked beside the road and patrons dine on the curb.
+Food is cooked beside these road and patrons dine on the curb.

 * * *

-Aside from westernised traditional Chinese food in Australia, there’s also something called Chinese-Australian cuisine (along the lines of Chinese-American cuisine).
-Over the years food brought to Australia by Chinese immigrants has been adapted into Chinese-Australian cuisine by the locals, adapted around climate and availability of local ingredients available.
+Food and tastebuds evolve over time.
+Aside from westernised Chinese food in Australia, there’s also something called Chinese Australian cuisine.
+That’s food brought to Australia by Chinese immigrants and adapted into local cuisine.

-Too much of anything can be bad for you, and that includes Chinese food.
-In general, many of Asian descent are slimmer than their Western counterparts – which leads to the belief that Chinese cuisine is one of the healthier cuisines.
+Too much of anything can be bad for you and that includes Chinese food.
+In general, many of Asian background are slimmer than Westerners – which leads to the myth that Chinese cuisine is a healthy cuisine.
 This isn’t always the case.
-For instance, there’s greasy fried rice and chilli-oil dumplings (greasy carbohydrates) and fatty sweet and sour pork (cooked with artificial flavours and MSG).
+There’s greasy fried rice, oily chilli-oil dumplings and fatty sweet and sour pork.

-Moreover, in the Western corners of the world, serving sizes of Chinese dishes tend to be much bigger compared to that in Asia.
+In addition, serving sizes of Chinese dishes are much bigger in the Western world.
 While I can easily finish a serving of fried rice in Singapore, I’ve never finished a serving here in Australia.
-One serving and plate of food in Australia is double the amount one gets in Asia, probably double the amount of calories consumed especially if one has the entire dish to themselves.
+One plate of a Chinese dish in Australia is double what you get in Asia, and probably double the amount of calories consumed if you eat the entire dish.

 ‘To talk about race and food, we have to change the terms of engagement.
 We should reward not just the finished product of transformation but also the process.’

-There’s no right or wrong way to cook a dish, or to enjoy a dish or eat what we choose to eat.
-But the more we learn to understand the stories behind gastronomic delights, the more we come to know that food is more than stereotype.
+The more we learn to understand the stories behind each dish, the more we come to know each cuisine is more than myth and stereotype.